-Africa's urban population will double over the next 25 years.
-By 2040 at the latest, a majority of all Africans will be living in cities.
-Given this development, it is apparent that democratic political legitimacy will increasingly hinge on a socially and gender-equitable provision of public goods and economic opportunities in African cities.
-Thus far, however, populations have been streaming into "unjust" cities, which were often erected in colonial times and in which historical inequalities have been further compounded by neoliberal urban policies.
-Public goods are scarce commodities.
-The majority of African city dwellers live in informal settlements, work in precarious conditions, mostly in the informal sector, do not have any employment contracts, do not have any social security and in many cases have bleak prospects.
-Informality is therefore the overriding attribute characterizing African cities.
-On top of all this, 70 percent of global CO2 emissions are generated in cities.
-Urbanization therefore functions as a catalyst in existing social and economic inequalities as well as the climate crisis.
+Africa's urban population is expected to double over the next 25 years.
+By 2040 at the latest, the majority of all Africans will be living in cities.
+Given this, the democratic political legitimacy will increasingly hinge on a socially and gender-equitable provision of public goods and economic opportunities in African cities.
+Thus far, however, populations have.
+Public goods are scarce commodities in many of these cities.
+Most African city dwellers live in informal settlements, work in precarious conditions, often in the informal sector, do not have any employment contracts, do not have any social security, and in many cases, have bleak prospects.
+Informality is, therefore, the overriding attribute characterising African cities.
+On top of this, 70 percent of global CO2 emissions are generated in cities.
+Thus, urbanisation catalyses existing social and economic inequalities as well as the climate crisis.

 The African continent's burgeoning cities have already prompted some socio-political actors to alter their strategies.
 More and more city dwellers are casting their ballots in elections for new-style politicians, with distrust of the old guard mounting.
 Fledgling protest movements are increasingly registering successes in efforts to overcome social divisions.
 Urban socio-political strife has ignited over access to public goods in some niche areas.
 Trade unions are reaching out in an effort to gain new members among informally employed city dwellers.
 Such changes are not only to be witnessed in capital cities, but also in so-called "secondary and tertiary cities".
 All this underscores that civic engagement in Africa will in future be shaped more than ever before by the fact that the fulcrum of life and work for most people is in cities.